zuozhenggh/learning-library/developer-library/mysql-nodejs/environment/environment.md

-Having this configured you can now access OCI services from command line, in addition to the Web Console. for instance you can get information on the MySQL Database Service Instance, which had been creatred by providing your compartment's OCID:
+Having this configured you can now access OCI services from command line, in addition to the Web Console. for instance you can get information on the MySQL Database Service Instance, which had been created by providing your compartment's OCID, which is also in the *Application Information* from the Terraform setup:

     [opc@compute ~]$ oci mysql db-system list --compartment-id=ocid1.compartment.oc1..aa....
     {